funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 subject (one per line).
                                 Configured value: True
-        --dots                Activate or disables the display of dots or other characters when we skip the test of a subjec.
+        --dots                Activate or disables the display of dots or other characters when we skip the test of a subject.
                                 Configured value: False
         -q, --quiet           Activates or disables the display of output to the terminal.